dhruv282/generated-image-detection/README.md

   * This file contains the XceptionNet model implementation, training, and testing modules.
 Instructions can be found under [Using the Model](#using-the-model)
 * `trainConfig.json`
   * This is a configuration file for specifying the training hyperparameters.
 Adjust values as needed.
+* `requirements.txt`
+  * This file contains packages needed to train and/or test the model.
+Run `pip install -r requirements.txt` to install these dependencies.

 ### Using the Model